 Although it might be tempting to use HDR all the time, you should only use it in certain situations.

 One of the best uses of HDR is in landscape photography.
 Since you’re shooting a vast amount of space, you’ll have some areas that will have more light than others.
-So to balance out all the differences in the exposure, HDR would be necessary.
+So to balance out all the differences in the

 You can also use HDR when the sun is high up to lessen the effects of harsh shadows and bright highlights.
 And it can help you keep details in objects that are backlit.
 This is because it balances the light from the background and your subject.